 - 1. Students previously enrolled at Forest Hills, provided they continue to be in good standing. - 2.
-Siblings of returning students, students who are members of Westside Lutheran School Association congregations will be enrolled next. - 3.
-Open enrollment begins on February 16, 2016.
-Enrollment will be on a "first come first served" basis based upon the date the registration fee was received at the school office. - 4.
+Siblings of returning students, students who are members of Westside Lutheran School Association congregations. - 3.
+Open enrollment is on a "first come first served" basis based upon the date the registration fee was received at the school office.

 New families will be interviewed by the classroom teacher and the principal as part of the enrollment process.
-The school requests character references for students enrolling in grades 1-8.
+The school requires character references for students enrolling in grades 1-8.